ARPACK

 The package is designed to compute a few eigenvalues and corresponding eigenvectors of a general n by n matrix A. It is most appropriate for large sparse or structured matrices A where structured means that a matrix-vector product w <- Av requires order n rather than the usual order n2 floating point operations.
 This software is based upon an algorithmic variant of the Arnoldi process called the Implicitly Restarted Arnoldi Method (IRAM).
 When the matrix A is symmetric it reduces to a variant of the Lanczos process called the Implicitly Restarted Lanczos Method (IRLM).
 These variants may be viewed as a synthesis of the Arnoldi/Lanczos process with the Implicitly Shifted QR technique that is suitable for large scale problems.
 For many standard problems, a matrix factorization is not required.
 Only the action of the matrix on a vector is needed.

-The parallel version of ARPACK was compiled for the GNU, Intel and PGI compilers for both openmpi
+The parallel version of ARPACK is compiled for the GNU and Intel compilers, and for both openmpi and mvapich2 libraries.

 -L/usr/lib64 -lblas -llapack

-For the Intel compiler, we use the lapack
+For the Intel compiler, use the lapack and blas packages from the intel-mkl library:

 -L/gpfs/research/software/intel/mkl/lib/intel64 -lmkl_intel_lp64 -lmkl_core -lmkl_sequential -lpthread -lm -lmkl_blas95_lp64 -lmkl_lapack95_lp64